lightdock/lightdock.github.io/tutorials/2UUY.md

 ```

 ## LightDock setup
 In previous versions of LightDock, a setup step was not required.
-This has changed from **version 0.5.0** and now a simulation setup is required.
-To do so, please execute <code>lightdock3_setup.py</code> script in order to prepare your LightDock simulation:
+From **version 0.5.0** on, this is a **mandatory** step.
+To do so, please execute <code>lightdock3_setup.py</code> script to prepare your LightDock simulation.

 ```bash
 $ lightdock3_setup.py